Benjamin-Loison/Websites-passwords-changer/README.md

-# Websites-passwords-changer
+# Websites passwords changer

 It's important to have a different password on each website ? - Sure.
-You need to change all your passwords ? - Yes but I don't have time. - Ok I have the solution.
+You think that your password manager have been compromised and want to quickly change all your passwords ? - Yes but I don't have time. - Ok I have the solution.